 6. Download NTU GO! for accurate shuttle bus timings

-Other than the public buses that run through the school, there are 2 shuttle buses – Red and Blue – that run around the school to help students get around the huge campus.
+Other than the public buses that run through the school, there are three shuttle buses – Red, Blue, and Green – that run around the school to help students get around the huge campus.
 The buses, although convenient, don’t follow a stipulated timing so it’s hard to predict when they’re going to arrive.
 To keep track of how long the waiting time for the next bus is, download apps like NTU GO!

 You’ll also know when to give up and walk to class when situations like this arise